-We recorded a net loss for the twelve months ended December 31, 2021 and December 31, 2020 and there can be no assurance that our future operations will result in net income.
+We recorded a net loss for the twelve months ended December 31, 2022 and December 31, 2021 and there can be no assurance that our future operations will result in net income; we received a going concern qualification.

-For the twelve months ended December 31, 2021 and December 31, 2020, we had net revenue of approximately \$14,386,000 and \$12,835,000, respectively, and we had net loss of approximately \$10,542,000 and \$5,542,000, respectively.
+For the twelve months ended December 31, 2022 and December 31, 2021, we had net revenue of approximately \$16,186,000 and \$14,386,000, respectively, and we had net loss of approximately \$18,313,000 and \$10,542,000, respectively.
 There can be no assurance that our future operations will result in net income.
 Our failure to increase our revenues or improve our gross margins will harm our business.
 We may not be able to sustain or increase profitability on a quarterly or annual basis in the future.
 If our revenues grow more slowly than we anticipate, our gross margins fail to improve or our operating expenses exceed our expectations, our operating results will suffer.
 The fee we charge for our management services may decrease, which would reduce our revenues and harm our business.
 If we are unable to sell our services at acceptable prices relative to our costs, or if we fail to develop and introduce new services on a timely basis and services from which we can derive additional revenues, our financial results will suffer.